 On September 11, 2020, the Iowa Boards of Medicine, Nursing, Physician Assistants, Dentistry and Pharmacy released an updated Joint Statement.

 Board initiates participation in NABP Passport Program for pharmacists

-> As indicated in the Board’s April 6 Guidance, the Board has initiated participation in the .
-Through the Passport Program, a pharmacist who is licensed to practice pharmacy in another state can seek authorization to temporarily practice pharmacy in Iowa during the Disaster Emergency (currently through December 10, 2020).
+As indicated in the Board’s April 6 Guidance, the Board has initiated participation in the .
+Through the Passport Program, a pharmacist who is licensed to practice pharmacy in another state can seek authorization to temporarily practice pharmacy in Iowa during the Disaster Emergency (currently through March 7, 2021).
 NABP screens the Passport applicants and, if deemed qualified, NABP will issue a temporary authorization to practice in Iowa.
 Note that this Passport Authorization is not an official Iowa pharmacist license, but does allow the pharmacist to temporarily practice pharmacy in Iowa through the disaster emergency.
 A pharmacist who has been authorized through the Passport Program to practice in Iowa shall provide documentation of the Passport Authorization to a potential pharmacy in which the pharmacist intends to practice temporarily.
-A current list of pharmacists who have been authorized through the NABP Passport Program can be found . (updated November 24, 2020).
-Note that the Passport Program will no longer authorize new participants beyond September 30, 2020.
-Individuals who have been granted authorization through September 30, 2020 are authorized to practice pharmacy in Iowa through the end of the declared disaster or December 31, 2020, whichever occurs first.
+A current list of pharmacists who have been authorized through the NABP Passport Program can be found (updated February 8, 2021).
+Passport Authorizations which were set to expire on December 31, 2020 will be extended by NABP, but note that Passport-authorized pharmacists are limited to practicing in Iowa through the end of the disaster emergency (currently set to expire on March 7, 2021).

-> State Medical Director issues PPE Shortage Order
+State Medical Director issues PPE Shortage Order

 On April 10, 2020, Dr. Caitlin Pedati, State Medical Director and Epidemiologist, issued this to direct health care practitioners in conserving and reusing PPE as the situation warrants.